SirSkullPoleIII/Arduino-Lovers/README.md

 Near the top around line 17, And change out 8040 for whichever port you decided to forward.

 #### Setting up DDNS:
+This bit is very easy I used noIP as my DDNS provider which is as simple as making an account and using your free hostname to, well create a host name just use whichever DDNS provider you would prefer and follow their instructions.
+You will then use

+`yoururl.ddns.net:port` to get to the server from external networks and `serverprivateip:port` from the home network.
+### Final steps:
+You now just need to connect the other LCD to the external arduino and change the address in `External_Arduino_Client.ino` file to the same as the address in the home server.

+Set `//const char* hostName = "Your hostName eg. arduino-lovers.ddns.net";` to your host name

+and set

+`//const int hostPort = The port you forwarded eg. 8080;` to the port you forwarded dont forget to uncomment the lines. now uncomment that code and you should be able to send messages from your phone or computer to the devices.

+### Speaker:
+If you want to connect the speaker just connect power and ground and connect the signal wire to digital pin 9 on the arduino and it should work no problem.